 For my bathroom, I use an easy and frugal homemade cleaner, that makes a great all-purpose cleaner, too.
 I love to use peppermint or lemon essential oil in my homemade bathroom cleaner.
 It smells so nice and clean.

 Special occasion: Clean the outside of your fridge

 Occasionally, you should clean the top, sides, and back of the fridge, too.
 Learn how to clean a fridge door outside.

 Wipe down the outsides and the fridge door rubber with soapy water using dish-washing detergent.
 Dry with a kitchen towel.
 Wipe down areas with fingerprints weekly with a damp microfiber cloth.
 If you have some sticky greasy layer on your fridge use baby wipes to wipe it away.
 If you have no baby wipes use vegetable oil and paper towels or a microfiber cloth.

 Once a year, remove dust from the back of your fridge.
 Use a broom and gently brush it off.
 You can also use the upholstery attachment of your vacuum cleaner and vacuum on low.

 Now you have learned to clean a fridge, unclog kitchen drains, steam-clean a microwave, and make a bathroom cleaner yourself.
 Did you know there are a lot of different ways to clean your home naturally using vinegar?
 Acids are great cleaning agents and vinegar is a mild acid.
 Mild enough that you eat it.
-Subscribe to the newsletter and download the “10 Ways to Clean Your Home with Vinegar” Cheatsheet right now.
+Download the “10 Ways to Clean Your Home with Vinegar” Cheatsheet right now.

 So, now you have a nice and fresh sparkling clean fridge.